-Near midnight on the evening of October 18, 1970, Air Force Academy cadet Robert Bennett and his fiancé were parked on Guinea road in Fairfax County, Virginia.
-They were sitting in their car outside Bennett’s uncles house talking with the engine running when their conversation was interrupted by a terrifying interloper.
-Standing about ten feet away from the passenger side window was a massive, hatchet wielding man wearing what looked to be a bunny costume.
+Near midnight, on the evening of October 18, 1970, Air Force Academy cadet Robert Bennett and his fiancé were parked on Guinea Road in Fairfax County, Virginia.
+They were sitting in their car outside Bennett’s uncle’s house, talking with the engine running, when their conversation was interrupted by a terrifying interloper.
+Standing about ten feet away from the passenger–side window was a massive, hatchet-wielding man wearing what looked to be a bunny costume.
 The man threatened them, yelling that they were trespassing and that he had their tags.
 He then threw the hatchet at the side window, shattering it.
 Bennett sped away and immediately contacted the police.

 While investigating the scene, the police located his tire tracks where he had sped off, the broken glass of his window, and the hatchet itself laying nearby.
 Unfortunately, there were no other witnesses or any further evidence to be extracted from the scene.
-Having nothing to go on but Bennett’s account, the case went cold quickly.
+Having nothing to go on but Bennett’s account, the case quickly went cold.
 However, it did not take long for the Bunny Man to strike again.

 Finally, the police caught his trail and a pursuit ensued.
-Trapped between the posse and an oncoming train, he threw himself on the tracks, gruesomely ending his life.
+Trapped between the posse and an oncoming train, he threw himself onto the tracks, gruesomely ending his own life.
 Most reports tell of his lunatic laughter as he did so.
 The alleged location for this occurrence is a railroad overpass, commonly known today as the Bunny Man’s Bridge.

 The legend goes on to claim that, if the Bunny Man finds you under his bridge at night, he will butcher you like one of his rabbits and hang you from it.
 Despite decades of teenagers accepting this cheerful invitation, to date no corpses have been discovered suspended from the overpass.
 Hope springs eternal.